Video Consortium's Project Pages

 Industry decision makers, including distributors, funders, commissioning editors, and festival programmers, can browse, search, and follow nonfiction projects across formats and regions.
 Each Project Page provides insight into creative vision, production status, and the creative team, making it an easy way to discover new voices and track promising works in development.

 We created Project Pages as a way for creators to more easily share their works in progress and find support to bring them to completion.
-We know that pitch materials can have proprietary or even sensitive information that creators want to keep relatively restricted.

 When you created your Project Page you selected a custom URL.
 To easily access this link, head to My Projects and click the “eye” icon on your project’s thumbnail.
 This will let you preview your Project Page, and the web address displayed in your browser is your custom URL.

 This URL allows you to share your page - you can send it via email, post it on social media, and include it on any promotional materials for your project.
 Anyone you share it with can see your full Project Page without needing to login.
-This link is not indexed by Google or other search engines, allowing you to choose who has access to it.

 Project Pages highlights a wide range of nonfiction storytelling: feature documentaries, shorts, series, video journalism, hybrid work and more.
 The focus is always on factual, real-world stories told with cinematic craft and journalistic integrity.